salsaady/UrbanDesign3DCity/README.md

 ## Data Source and Update Strategy

-The backend loads building data from a static GeoJSON file (data/buildings.geojson), which is generated using a custom Python script (get_buildings.py).
-This file is updated manually rather than being fetched live from the City of Calgary 3D Buildings API on every request because for this use case the buildings aren't changing often and it would take a really long time to fetch the data upon request.
-This approach provides better performance and consistency for this use case.
+The backend loads building data from a static GeoJSON file (`data/buildings.geojson`), which is generated using a custom Python script (`buildings_fetcher.py`).
+This file is updated manually rather than being fetched live from the API on every request because, for this use case, the buildings aren't changing often and fetching the data live would take a really long time.

+**Data Source:**
+The building data is derived from the 3D Buildings - Citywide dataset dataset available from the City of Calgary Open Data portal: https://data.calgary.ca/Base-Maps/3D-Buildings-Citywide/cchr-krqg/about_data

 ## Diagrams